-Selling via rent to own can be an excellent option that many South Bend homeowners fail to consider.
+Selling via rent to own can be an excellent option that many Indiana homeowners fail to consider.
 Learn more about how the process works and what benefits you will receive in our latest post!

-A rent to own agreement can be an excellent way for a South Bend homeowners to sell their house fast.
+A rent to own agreement can be an excellent way for a Indiana homeowners to sell their house fast.
 The financial benefits are very rewarding as is the security of a regular income from the property.
-That said, there are some things a seller should be aware of when using a rent to own agreement to sell a house fast in South Bend.
-Keep reading to learn what they are and how you can create a rent to own agreement that will protect your best interest while helping you to sell your house fast in South Bend!
+That said, there are some things a seller should be aware of when using a rent to own agreement to sell a house fast in Indiana.
+Keep reading to learn what they are and how you can create a rent to own agreement that will protect your best interest while helping you to sell your house fast in Indiana!

 While the odds of your potential buyers defaulting on the agreement is relatively low, you’ll need to know what to do if it happens.
 Until your potential buyer is able to get a traditional loan and pay off their debt to you, the property will still be in your name.
 Much like a bank, if your tenant isn’t paying, is causing damage to the house, or is somehow defying the agreement set in place, they are running the risk of foreclosure, while you will be able to retain full ownership, holding on to the down payment.